AluBhorta/UCSPy-Engine/docs/design.md

 - `idx`: unique index.
 - `desc`: detail description.
 Can contain meta-information.
-- `seat_capacity`: you already understand what it is.
+- `seat_capacity`: the number of students that a room can accommodate.
 - `allowed_course_idxs`: a collection of course indices that are allowed in this room.

 #### Timeslot